This section describes periodic maintenance tasks for Cassandra.

 - Run on every Cassandra node (across all regions or data centers).

-- Run on one node at a time, to ensure consistency across all nodes in the ring.
+Run on one node at a time, to ensure consistency across all nodes in the ring.
+Running repair jobs on multiple nodes at the same time can impair the health of Cassandra.

 - Run during periods of relatively low workload (the tool imposes a significant load on the system).

-- Run at least every seven days in order to eliminate problems related to Cassandra "forgotten deletes".
+- Run at least every seven days in order to eliminate problems related to Cassandra's "forgotten deletes".

-- You can run it on different nodes on different days, or schedule it so that there are several hours between running it on each node.
+- Run on different nodes on different days, or schedule it so that there are several hours between running it on each node.

 - Use the